azureuse7/PublicCode/kyverno-vap-complete-guide.md

 **What it proves:** converted policies keep working with Kyverno completely down.
 **Why it matters:** this is the whole point of the exercise.

+> **Run the dry-run sweep at the end of this step BEFORE you flip to Deny.** `disallow-host-ports` is
+> cluster-wide, so `Deny` enforces it on every namespace — including on `UPDATE` to workloads that
+> already use host ports, which can wedge an in-flight rollout rather than merely blocking new
+> deploys.
+Find those workloads first (see the blast-radius warning in Step 4).

 ```bash
 POL=disallow-host-ports